vladimir-ilyashenko/pgsql-io/cli/README.md

 ## Advanced Commands ##
 ```
+  tune       - Tune a database
+  downgrade  - Perform an upgrade of a component
+  backup     - save your metadata and installation to a Bucket
   top        - Cross platform version of the "top" command
   get        - Retrieve a setting
   set        - Populate a setting